 A trust serves as a financial mechanism and fiduciary arrangement in which a third party (referred to as the trustee) manages and holds assets on behalf of a beneficiary.
 It proves effective in sidestepping probate.
 An essential differentiation among various types of trusts is whether they are revocable or irrevocable.

-• Revocable trust: Referred to as living trust, this legal arrangement empowers the grantor to retain control over their assets during their lifetime.
+- Revocable trust: Referred to as a living trust, this legal arrangement empowers the grantor to retain control over their assets during their lifetime.
 Since control over assets is retained, estate taxes still apply, and the assets are treated as part of your personal property.

 On the other hand, a will is a legally binding document that outlines the allocation of a deceased individual’s assets and possessions after their death.
 The will designates an executor, responsible for managing estate expenses, facilitating property distribution to rightful heirs, and handling property and financial matters related to the estate, among other duties.
 Additionally, a will can designate a guardian for minor children and dependents.

-When considering the protection of your assets and the future well-being of your loved ones, seeking the assistance of a Long Island estate planning attorney becomes a crucial step in ensuring peace of mind and proper security.
-At Schlessel Law, PLLC, our attorneys can thoroughly review your estate documents, ensuring compliance with current legal requirements and alignment with your specific situation.
+When considering the protection of your assets and the future well-being of your loved ones, seeking the assistance of a Long Island estate planning attorney becomes a crucial step in helping ensure peace of mind and proper security.
+At Schlessel Law PLLC, our attorneys can thoroughly review your estate documents, maintaining compliance with current legal requirements and alignment with your specific situation.
 Schedule a consultation with us today and take the first step towards safeguarding the future of your beloved family members.

 If you have a well-prepared estate plan, your family may be able to avoid Will contests or costly court battles.
-These court battles can be expensive, draining your estate and causing financial ruin to your loved ones.
+These court battles can drain your estate and cause financial strain on your loved ones.

-Federal and state estate taxes may also greatly impact the value of your assets that are eventually passed on to your heirs.
+Federal and state estate taxes may also greatly impact the value of your assets, which are eventually passed on to your heirs.
 A good estate plan can reduce or even eliminate estate taxes altogether.

 Lastly, the Power of Attorney and Health Care Proxy, also known collectively as Advance Directives (or simply “Plan of Incapacity”) can be an integral part of your estate plan.
 These directives allow you to prepare ahead for the eventuality of your incapacity.
 You can make arrangements ahead of time and name trusted advisors to help you.